tonyx-ops/Project1_q5/README.md

 # Project1_q5
-# Experimental Analysis of √2 / √3 Growth Algorithm
+# Experimental Analysis of q5 Algorithm

 This project analyzes the runtime complexity of a pseudocode algorithm where `j` grows by √3 and `k` grows by √2.
 Theoretical analysis suggests that the runtime is O((log n)²).
 To verify this hypothesis, we implement the algorithm in Python, measure runtimes for different input sizes, normalize the data against the theoretical function, and generate plots for comparison.